|America's independent, non-partisan advocate for overburdened taxpayers.||Home | Donate | RSS | Log in|

 History of Estimated Preparation Time, 1040EZ Form

 As future tax seasons grind their way forward, more comparative data will be available to measure tax complexity's ongoing toll.
-And while the IRS's new completion-time method may not mesh with past statistics, it seems quite probable from these and other indicators that the tax system hasn't gotten simpler.
+And while the IRS's new completion-time method may not mesh with past statistics, early indicators show that compliance with the tax laws continues to take more time and money.

-Information revealed this month from Congress's Government Accountability Office (GAO) provides little comfort that the inaccuracies among preparers have dramatically improved.
+Information revealed from a recent Government Accountability Office (GAO) report provides little comfort that the inaccuracies among preparers have dramatically improved.
 GAO auditors, posing as taxpayers, retained the services of major tax preparation firms at 19 outlets in a major metropolitan area, and found: